juanmiguelrl/breast-cancer-subtyping/README.md

 # breast-cancer-subtyping

-## Go to develop branch yo access the developing code
+## Go to develop branch to access the developing code